GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 code is in the `UserOtpMethods` concern, with a small bit of it still in `User`.

-By default, the user is allowed to request 10 one-time passwords within 10 minutes.
+By default, the user is allowed to request 10 one-time codes within 10 minutes.

 If the user requests more than 10, they are blocked from further